 - Improves Digestion

 Orange Essential Oil:

-Orange essential oil is known to be a powerful anti-spasmodic.
+Orange EO is known to be a powerful anti-spasmodic.
 This refers to its ability to reduce muscular spasms by providing mega-doses of electrolytes and citrus bioflavonoids that enhance circulation into the muscular system (8, 9).
 This process draws out metabolic waste that irritates the neuromuscular system and sets off spasmodic attacks.

-Orange essential oil is also a carminative, meaning that it helps remove gas from the intestines.
+Orange is also a carminative, meaning that it helps remove gas from the intestines.
 The citrus bioflavonoids in the orange help to relax the abdominal wall to improve digestion and help eliminate gas.
 This oil is also a natural diuretic in that it promotes the toxic release of excess uric acid, bile, pollutants and water through urination.

 Clove & Cinnamon Essential Oils:

 Clove and cinnamon essential oils are the greatest anti-oxidant density.
 Two drops of essential oil of clove and four drops of cinnamon oil have the anti-oxidant capacity of 5lbs of carrots, 2.5 quarts of carrot juice, 10 oranges, 20 ounces of orange juice, 2.5 lbs of beets, 1 pint of beet juice, 4 cups of raspberries or 2.5 cups of blueberries (10, 11).

 Cinnamon is known for its ability to enhance insulin receptor site activity.
 This is especially important because it reduces the amount of insulin in the bloodstream.
 This strongly contributes to stable blood sugar, enhanced fat metabolism and decreased cellular inflammation (12).